 Also on the undercard was a great match-up between former world champions Lee Selby and Ricky Burns, with the Englishman defeating the Scot on points in an absorbing contest.
 Wins for Lawrence Okolie and Conor Benn were also witnessed, with world title shots in the offing for both sooner or later.

-An amazing night, capped off by a fight which no one who saw it will forget in a hurry!
+An amazing night of top class boxing, capped off by a fight which no one who saw it will forget in a hurry!